TeachersFirst's Open Educational Resources (OER)

 Premium version (not free) includes additional features or storage

 Multiple users can collaborate on the same project

 Includes teacher tools for registering and/or monitoring students

 In the ClassroomDiscover the many free resources for teaching digital safety offered on this site.
 Share a link on your class website for parents.
 Include the interactive game as part of a computer center during Internet safety lessons.
 Use the free lesson plan to teach digital safety either as a one-time unit or as mini-units throughout the school year.
-Have cooperative learning groups create podcasts discussing digital safety information.
+Enhance learning by having cooperative learning groups create podcasts discussing digital safety information.
 Use a site such as Buzzsprout, reviewed here, to create the podcasts.

 GradesK to 12

 In the ClassroomGain a better understanding of media literacy tools by taking KQED's professional development courses.
 Participate in classes on your own or with colleagues as part of your ongoing professional development.
 Begin any of the self-paced courses anytime and complete them at your own pace.

 Grades9 to 12

 In the ClassroomUse OpenStax textbooks to dig deeper into core subjects such as math, science, and social studies.
 Use materials to differentiate instruction based on student abilities and interests.
 If your current textbooks are older, find newer books on OpenStax and adopt them for your curriculum.
 Take advantage of the search feature of online books to find supplemental material for your current instruction.
 Find teaching materials for gifted students using OpenStax textbooks.